Anne B. Real

-Production
+Plot

 A teenage girl of Hispanic heritage named Cynthia Gimenez lives in a cramped Manhattan apartment on the edge of Spanish Harlem.
 Her mother and grandmother speak minimal English.
 Her older sister is an unwed mother living on welfare.
 Her older brother is a drug-dealing junkie.
 In the course of the film, Cynthia faces chaos and betrayal.
 One of her friends is deliberately murdered, while another of her loved ones is accidentally shot.
 She runs from the police at one point, and to them at another.
 But through it all, Cynthia has a secret friend: Anne Frank.

 In a flashback scene early in the film, Cynthia's late father gives his young daughter a dog-eared copy of The Diary Of Anne Frank and for the rest of the film Anne's words, read verbatim by Cynthia, provide both her solace and her inspiration.
 Cynthia buys herself a plaid notebook that looks very much like Anne's original, and she retreats to her corner, like Anne did, to record her private thoughts.
 “All children must look after their own upbringing,” she reads, and from these words she understands that she can either blame her surroundings and give up, or take responsibility for her own future.

 She finds out that her brother is selling her poems to a rapper named ‘Deuce’ who has been performing them and recording them and claiming them as his own.
 But with Anne's voice in her head, Cynthia finds her courage, and by the end of the film she has transformed herself into an artist named “Anne B. Real.”

 Production

 The film was inspired by the diaries of Anne Frank.
 Producer Luis Moro contacted the Anne Frank Foundation in Switzerland and received permission to quote extensively from the actual text of Frank's diary.

 Lisa France and Moro insisted the cast respect their intention to make a PG-rated film before they signed on.
-In an interview with the World Jewish Digest, France explained her reasonings for this requirement were her respect for Frank's legacy and her desire to make a film suitable for everyone, including Anne's legions of young readers: “Urban family entertainment is rare.
+In an interview with Jan Lisa Huttner of the World Jewish Digest, France explained her reasonings for this requirement were her respect for Frank's legacy and her desire to make a film suitable for everyone, including Anne's legions of young readers: “Urban family entertainment is rare.
 We wanted to make a film that an 8-year old and a 90-year old could watch together and we would not feel embarrassed or uncomfortable."

 Screenwriter Antonio Macia, who plays one of Cynthia’s teachers in the film, paraphrased Anne’s words in the script.
 According to Moro, Bernd Elias, one of Anne’s last surviving relatives and the President of the Anne Frank Foundation, was supportive.

 Music was performed by R&B singer Janice "JNYCE" Richardson, who learned how to rap for the film.
 The end credits include the Paula Cole song by "Be Somebody".